Observing lemurs in Madagascar in their natural habitat can help save this critically endangered species.

-You’ll also have a direct impact on the local community.
-Our guide and driver are Malagasy, as are the numerous guides that we’ll have in the national parks.
+You’ll have a direct impact on the local community.
+Our guide and driver are Malagasy.
+So are the numerous guides that we’ll have in the national parks.
 This provides local employment.
 It gives Malagasy an incentive to focus on lemur conservation.

 Not only that, but you’ll be interacting with local Malagasy children in a community-based education project.
-It’s so important to get the locals involved.
-Lemur Love is doing fantastic work, and you’ll get to be a part of it.
+It’s important to get the involvement of locals.
+And you’ll get to be a part of it.